 Hire an Attorney: If you are in a Las Vegas jail, you may hire an attorney, or if you are indigent the court can appoint an attorney to represent you in the case.
-If you cannotpost a bond and are indigent, the court will appoint your attorney within a 24hour period of your incarceration.
-You will then be contacted in jail by an attorney; however you may not meet them in person until a formal case is filed against – typically within a 72-hour window.
+If you can not post a bond and are indigent, the court will appoint your attorney within a 24hour period of your incarceration.
+You will then be contacted in jail by an attorney; however, you may not meet them in person until a formal case is filed against – typically within a 72-hour window.

 Pay the full amount: Of course, the quickest way for service, other than a bondsman, is to pay the bond yourself and be released from jail.
 As mentioned above, you can pay by cash, money order, or cashier’s check.
 You can also pay by credit card if the amount is under $3k.
 Bonds can be expensive so you will typically need a great deal of cash-on-hand to pay the bail bond in full.

-Pay only 15% by purchasing a Bail Bond: You have the option of hiring a bail bondsman to insure your appearance to court.
+Pay only 15% by purchasing a Bail Bond: You have the option of hiring a bail bondsman to ensure your appearance to court.
 You will pay the bondsman service 15 percent any bail bonds.
 While you are in jail, the bondsman will collect your personal information, and you will be given instructions and a court date and time to appear.

 How expensive is a Las Vegas Bail Bond?

-The cost on average for Las Vegas bail bonds are at the very least several thousand dollars.
+The cost on average for Las Vegas bail bonds is at the very least several thousand dollars.
 If you are in jail and are able to pay the full amount and purchase your own bail bond, that is the easiest way to go.
 Yet, if you don’t have that kind of money at your disposal, or you don’t have friends or family members to borrow the bail money from, you probably need to hire a bail bondsman to get out of jail.
 If you are able to post the bail all on your own, you are still required to appear on the court date for your case.
-If you do not show up for the case, you lose any monies paid, and will have a warrant for your arrest in most cases.
+If you do not show up for the case, you lose any monies paid and will have a warrant for your arrest in most cases.